neticdk/go-common/pkg/sbom/README.md

 The `sbom` package provides utilities for generating and encoding Software Bill of Materials (SBOM) from Kubernetes manifests.
-It leverages the Syft library to create SBOMs in various formats such as SPDX JSON, SPDX Tag-Value, CycloneDX JSON, and CycloneDX XML.
+It leverages the Syft library to create SBOMs in formats such as SPDX JSON, SPDX Tag-Value, CycloneDX JSON, and CycloneDX XML.

 ## Installation